Visa policy of North Korea: South Korea

 Citizens of South Korea seeking to visit North Korea cannot use South Korean passports to travel to North Korea.
 They must instead submit a North/South Korea visitation verification certificate or special authorization as well as a departure card to the North Korean immigration officer at the port of entry and go through immigration inspection in North Korea.

-They must also seek authorization from the respective governments prior to departure.
+No South Korean citizens have legally travelled to North Korea since 2021.